aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/drawing-objects/managing-pictures/_index.md

 Developers can position the pictures proportional to row height and column width using the [**UpperDeltaX**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltax) and [**UpperDeltaY**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/upperdeltay) properties of the [**Aspose.Cells.Drawing.Picture**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picture) object.
 A [**Picture**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picture) object can be obtained from the [**Pictures**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picturecollection) collection by passing its picture index.
 This example places an image in the F6 cell.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-DrawingObjects-Pictures-PositioningPictures-ProportionalPositioning-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-Pictures-PositioningPictures-ProportionalPositioning-1.cs" >}}

 #### **Absolute Positioning**

 Developers can also position the pictures absolutely by using the [**Left**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/left) and [**Top**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/top) properties of the [**Picture**](https://apireference.aspose.com/cells/net/aspose.cells.drawing/picture) object.
 This example places an image in cell F6, 60 pixels from the left and 10 pixels from the top of the cell.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-DrawingObjects-Pictures-PositioningPictures-AbsolutePositioning-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-Pictures-PositioningPictures-AbsolutePositioning-1.cs" >}}

 ### **Inserting a Picture Based on Cell Reference**